-Future Trend or Policy of Connected Transactions
+Future Trend or Policy of Related Party Transactions

-Resolutions of the Board of Directors' Meetings No. 6/2006, held on 4 May 2006, and No. 6/200, on 14 May 2007, resolved to specify measures for approving connected transactions as follows:
+Resolutions of the Board of Directors' Meetings No. 6/2006, held on 4 May 2006, and No. 6/200, on 14 May 2007, resolved to specify measures for approving Related party Transactions as follows:

-In the future, the Company may enter into connected transactions as it deems appropriate.
+In the future, the Company may enter into Related party Transactions as it deems appropriate.
 The Company will comply with the law on securities and exchange, regulations, announcements, orders, or requirements of the Stock Exchange of Thailand, including following accounting standards on disclosure of information about related persons or activities, determined by the Association of Certified Accountants and Auditors of Thailand.